topleft/mongo-crud-tutorial/readme.md

 image httpie-get-404

-We went to an undefined route, so there was nothing for the browser/server to do.
-This is a 404 error and they are common in devopling and tell you that you need to investigate your routes.
+We used a 'path' that was undefined, so there was nothing for the browser/server to do.
+There was no route to handle the browsers/servers request.
+This is a 404 error.
+They are common in devopling and tell you that you need to investigate your routes or paths.

 OK, back to the CRUD.